muhamed42/Assignment-QS3/Invoices-Testcases.md

 ### Expected Result
 - The response contains detailed information for the specified invoice.
 ### Actual Result
-- The response contains worng & an invoice details for the inserted id invoice.(Failed)
+- The response contains worng & an invoice details for the inserted id invoice.

-# TC-11
+# 🟢TC-11
 ## Verify that the user can view detailed information of a specific invoice using a invalid ID.
 ### Steps
 - GET /invoices/{id} endpoint.